navsin-code/PreSynthDepth-AI/README.md

 # PreSynthDepth AI

 ## Overview
 Welcome to `PreSynthDepth AI`, a machine learning solution that predicts combinational logic depth in Verilog RTL pre-synthesis to identify potential timing violations early in chip design.
-This project uses a Random Forest Regressor to analyze Verilog modules.It’s ideal for engineers and students working on small RTL designs, with plans to scale for deeper logic (depths 4–5) in future work.
+This project uses a Random Forest Regressor to analyze Verilog modules.It’s ideal for engineers and students working on small RTL designs.
+This model can be scaled for deeper logic (depths 4–5) for future work.

 The repository contains all code collaterals, including feature extraction, model training, and prediction scripts, written in Python using open-source libraries.
-This README guides you on setting up the environment, running the code, and understanding its use.
+This README guides you on setting up the environment, running the code, and additional information.

 ## Repository Contents
 - feature_extractor.py: Extracts features (Fan-In, Op Count, etc.) from Verilog (.v) files.